 If you would like to schedule a new patient visit at our San Antonio fertility center, Dr. Munch is now accepting appointments.

-She cares for the comprehensive needs of women and couples who are experiencing trouble getting pregnant.
 Contact us here for more information or to speak with a new patient coordinator.